zeineb111/Linguistic-cues-for-Textual-classification/index.md

 # True and Fake news:
 In this second part of our project, we will deal with the True and Fake news dataset, we present to you here the different steps that we performed.
 ## Preprocessing
 The news datasets requires some preprocessing before  the analysis.
 In  fact,  the  news  contain  a  lot  of  links,  tags ... that are useless for the linguistic cues analysis thus we delete them.
 We  also  map  all  the  news  to  lower  case  letters  to avoid miss-leading the models.
-We also perform some specific modifications to  remove  empty  strings,  multiple  spaces...  to ensure that  we  have  proper  entries  both  for  the  analysis  and the models.
+We perform some specific modifications to  remove  empty  strings,  multiple  spaces...  to ensure that  we  have  proper  entries  both  for  the  analysis  and the models.

 ## Extracting features